Colin12345678910/portfolio/Reverex.markdown

 - Online Networking.

-This was my main task during Reverex: DX, I had to work on converting much of the original games code base into something that could run between two machines connected in a network setting.
+This was my main task during Reverex: DX.
+I had to work on converting much of the original games code base into something that could run between two machines connected in a network setting.
 Considering we decided to use the minimal SteamNetworking API for this task, a lot of time was dedicated to creating a toolset that could be used by other developers to generate network capable code.

 The toolset would abstract keeping track of variables and remote calls into several different structures.
 Variables were abstracted with a synchronized template class that would wrap primitives.
 Whereas remote calls were abstracted into Netroutine, which behaved like actions and would be invoked on both machines (mostly) simultaneously.

 Ultimately, the toolset had some issues because of its short development time, but it was capable of working as our only major networking tool for the project and allowed us to release our game with online multiplayer via Steam.
 ## Source
 Sadly, as the project is not only my work, I cannot give out the source.
-As I can not guarantee other developers will be okay with its distribution.
+As I can not guarantee that other developers will be okay with its distribution.
 There are [some code snippets](https://github.com/Colin12345678910/COSC3P99/tree/main) available.
 Moreover, the final game may be downloaded [here](https://store.steampowered.com/app/3177380/REVEREX_DX/)